wjkaufman/Workout-Maker/README.md

 ##To Do

 * make a workout class that has different types of workouts saved
-* add an "improve" capability that updates drills, drillGroups, and drillLists by increasing meanReps and changing standard deviation
 * add a "weave" ability that combines two different drill groups (like leg strength, upper body strength, leg, etc.)
-* add a "unique" parameter that only gets one of each drill